-The Meeting of Creditors is Required.
+The Meeting of Creditors Is Required

 The meeting of creditors is usually scheduled between 21 and 40 days after the case is filed.
-When the Notice of Commencement of Case is issued by the Bankruptcy Court, it will include information about the date, time and place for the meeting.
+When the Notice of Commencement of Case is issued by the bankruptcy court, it will include information about the date, time, and place for the meeting.

-Sometimes a debtor (the person filing for bankruptcy) may find that she has a conflict.
+Sometimes a debtor (the person filing for bankruptcy) may find that they have a conflict.
 Although the meeting of creditors is a serious part of the bankruptcy process, timing conflicts are not all that unusual.
-Debtors may have to be out of town, have important work responsibilities that they can't postpone, have small children to watch, become ill.
-I've even had debtors who were in the military stationed overseas or were incarcerated at the time scheduled for their meeting with the trustee.
+Debtors may have to be out of town, have important work responsibilities that they can't postpone, have small children to watch, or become ill.
+Debtors could even be in the military and stationed overseas or incarcerated at the time scheduled for their meeting with the trustee.

-What to do if a conflict arises
+What to Do if a Conflict Arises

 As a debtor, you must take the meeting of creditors seriously.
-If you ignore your meeting, or even accidentally miss it, your case may be dismissed even if you had a good excuse.
+If you ignore your meeting or even accidentally miss it, your case may be dismissed even if you had a good excuse.
 Your best chance of resolving the conflict is to be proactive.

-Second: You must also understand that different jurisdictions, different districts and even different trustees will treat your conflict or your absence from the meeting in different ways.
+You must also understand that different jurisdictions, different districts, and even different trustees will treat your conflict or your absence from the meeting in different ways.
 Your attorney is your best guide on these matters.

 A continuing conflict would include those cases in which the debtor is physically not able to attend a meeting either because of chronic illness, absence from the jurisdiction, military service, incarceration, or death of the debtor or a family member.

-If the debtor is out of the jurisdiction, and it is not likely that he will be in town within a reasonable period of time, the trustee may agree to allow the meeting by telephone or over the Internet.
-Since the debtor must be sworn in before he can give any testimony in the case, it may be necessary that a notary or other personnel with authroity to administer oaths attend at the remote location.
+If the debtor is out of the jurisdiction and it's not likely that they will be in town within a reasonable period of time, the trustee may agree to hold the meeting by phone or online.
+Since the debtor must be sworn in before they can give any testimony in the case, it may be necessary that a notary or other personnel with authority to administer oaths attend at the remote location.
 Debtors out of the country have used the facilities of the U.S. Embassy or consulate in their location.

-What happens if you don't show up at the meeting?
+What Happens if You Don't Show up at the Meeting?

 The worst thing you can do is just not show up at the meeting.
 If that happens with no prior explanation, the trustee is less likely to provide you any consideration in rescheduling.

-Even if you've contacted the trustee early about your conflict and obtained a re-setting, the trustee is likely to file a motion with the court to dismiss your case.
+Even if you've contacted the trustee early about your conflict and obtained a resetting, the trustee is likely to file a motion with the court to dismiss your case.
 The reason for this is simple.
 Motions to dismiss are not usually granted immediately.
 The motion will be set for hearing before the judge on a future date.
-Having a motion on file will provide incentive to ensure you attend the rescheduled meeting and will speed up the dismissal process if you don't.
+Having a motion on file will provide an incentive to ensure you attend the rescheduled meeting and will speed up the dismissal process if you don't.
 If you fulfill your obligation, the trustee will simply withdraw the motion to dismiss.